jim-deriv/flutter-chart/doc/interactive_layer.md

 This is the default state when no drawing tools are selected or being added.
 In this state:
 - The user can tap on existing drawing tools to select them
 - The user can initiate adding a new drawing tool
-- All drawing tools are in the `DrawingToolState.idle` state
+- All drawing tools are in the `DrawingToolState.normal` state
 - Includes hover functionality through the `InteractiveHoverState` mixin

 ### InteractiveSelectedToolState